AnthonyJRay/udemy-alg-ds/notes/notes.md

 With the added drawback of more memory usage, comes the advantage of more flexibility.

+_Recap_

+- Doubly Linked Lists are almost identical to Singly Linked Lists except there is an additional pointer to previous nodes.

+- Better than Singly Linked Lists for finding nodes and can be done in half the time.

+- However, they do take up more memory considering the extra pointer.

 ## Section: 11 - Stacks and Queues

+**Stacks**

+- A collection of data, that must abide by a _LIFO_ principal.

+- A stack is a _LIFO_ data structure.

+  - _Last in - First out_

+- The last element added to the stack will be the first element removed from the stack.

+- There a several ways to implement a stack, a Linked List is one of them!

+_Where Stacks are used_

+- Managing function invocations.
+- Undo / Redo functionality e.g. Like in PhotoShop!
+- Routing (this history object in the browser) is treated like a stack!

+There is more than one way of implementing a stack.
+It is an abstract concept.

+The easiest way to implement a _Stack_ is to use an _array_ Many other programming languages come with their own _Stack_ functionality, but JavaScript does not.

+By using push and pop in tandem on an Array, you are already using a Stack!
+As long as these are the only methods of adding and removing elements, and not being able to add or remove elements from the middle, etc.

+_Recap_

+- Stacks are a LIFO (last in - first out) data structure where the last value in is always the first one out.

+- Stacks are used to handle function invocations (the call stack, see recursion), for operations like undo/redo, and for routing(remembering pages previously visited, and go back/forward) and much more!

+- They are not a built-in data structure in JavaScript, but are simple to implement.

+---

+__Queues__

+---

+_What is a queue?_

+- Queues are a FIFO (first in - first out) data structure.

+- Background tasks
+- Uploading resources
+- Printing / Task processing

+Can be implemented using an _array_ or _class_

 ## Section: 12 - Binary Search Trees